 Research has shown that the light energy from laser therapy passes through human tissue much more easily than other wavelengths.
 Light ranging from mid-600nm to mid-800nm has been shown to provide optimal biological responses.
 It appears that this energy is absorbed by the body to the point where it stimulates adenosine triphosphate (ATP).
 ATP is the form of chemical energy used by the mitochondria (aka the powerhouse) of our cells.
 Stimulation of ATP occurs naturally as part of our body’s cellular respiration process in which cells break down and convert stored energy.
 Along the way, they release waste products which are then flushed out.

 The increased metabolic rate is thought to activate protein kinase, which then stimulates cytoplasmic lipase: an enzyme that converts triglycerides into fatty acids and glycerol.
-These fatty acids are then able to pass through the pores of the cell membrane, and moved out of the body as waste.
-This may lead to an overall shrinkage in the fat cells
+These fatty acids are then able to pass through the pores of the cell membrane and moved out of the body as waste.
+This may lead to overall shrinkage in the fat cells

 Put simply, when cells that receive this form of light energy, they’re able to perform their natural metabolic functions at an enhanced rate.
 Most researchers agree that laser therapy targets the body’s fat-storing cells (adipocytes) and causes them to release the lipids they’re holding onto.